jpmorganchase/payments/README.md

 ### Server

 This code is written using NodeJS and built upon this [Bulletproof NodeJS structure](https://softwareontheroad.com/ideal-nodejs-project-structure?utm_source=github&utm_medium=readme).
-The server is in charge of hitting the JP Morgan APIs, handling authentication (SSL) and caching of data.
+The server is in charge of hitting the JP Morgan APIs and handling authentication (SSL).

 #### Structure

-    - config: Any configuration such as server port, cache keys etc
+    - config: Any configuration such as server port
     - loaders: The knowledge for starting the server up and populating the data
     - routes: All the routing logic of the application
     - services: Business logic when handling the data from APIs